Portable-Network-Archive/Portable-Network-Archive-Specification/compression_algorithms/index.md

 PNA also uses LZMA datastreams in SDAT chunks, where the remainder of the chunk following the compression method byte is a LZMA datastream as specified above.

-Additional documentation and Reference implementations of LZMA are available from the GitHub at [https://github.com/tukaani-project/xz](https://github.com/tukaani-project/xz).
+Additional documentation and Reference implementations of LZMA are available from GitHub at [https://github.com/tukaani-project/xz](https://github.com/tukaani-project/xz).